cosmos/sdk-tutorials/academy/4-my-own-chain/ignitecli.md

 </CodeGroup>

 In this file, you can set the accounts, the accounts' starting balances, and the validator.
-You can also let Starport generate a client and a faucet.
+You can also let Ignite CLI generate a client and a faucet.
 The faucet gives away five `token` and 100,000 `stake` tokens belonging to Bob each time it is called.

-You can observe the endpoints of the blockchain in the output of the `starport chain serve` command:
+You can observe the endpoints of the blockchain in the output of the `ignite chain serve` command:

 ```sh
 🌍 Tendermint node: http://0.0.0.0:26657